jhunt/homebrew-hacks/README.md

 - **tt** - A non-nonsense time tracker, for {freelanc,consult}ing
 - **gow** A static-file web server
 - **botherhub** - A Github nag utility
+- **osb** - A CLI for interacting with OSBAPI-compliant Service Brokers

 Just `brew install X` for any of the above utilities and you should be good to go.